epimorphics/sapi/README.md

 ## Changelog

-`2.3.13` - improve return status codes, only retry on 50X errors `2.3.12` - find missing logging for query retry `2.3.11` - add query retry (3s, not yet configurable)
+`2.3.14` - allow use of CONSTRUCT in item queries `2.3.13` - improve return status codes, only retry on 50X errors `2.3.12` - find missing logging for query retry `2.3.11` - add query retry (3s, not yet configurable)